Physical Collection Reduction Project – AY2023-AY2025

 • Deselection occurs regularly at all libraries, including within Memorial Library.
 Our current accelerated reduction plan follows appropriate professional protocols and responds to current Library & Learning and University goals.

 • There will be opportunities for campus feedback on the deselection of resources.
-Watch for communication from Library Faculty throughout the project.

 • Library Faculty will work with their liaison departments to communicate about the project.